Childminders care for babies and children, aged up to 16. They usually work in their own homes.

 The SCMA runs approved short courses, usually in association with local authorities or colleges.

-The SCMA also offers continuing professional development (CPD) workshops to keep your skills and knowledge up to date.
+The SCMA also offers a continuous professional learning (CPL) programme to keep your skills and knowledge up to date.
 Contact the SCMA for details.

 You may wish to do further training to get a full qualification in childcare and education (see Early Years Practitioner).
 This will develop your skills but will not change the work you do as a childminder.